-Some planes are good for quick getaways and others are made for longer trips.
+- How often you will fly it: Some planes are good for quick getaways and others are made for longer trips.
 Take into consideration when you plan to use your plane.
-If you think you’ll use it every few months, you might fly a different type of aircraft than someone who flies every weekend.
+If you think that you’ll use it every few months, you might fly a different type of aircraft than someone who flies every weekend.

 How to finance a private jet

 If you do decide to purchase a private jet, you’ll need to determine how you want to pay for it.
-Very few people can afford the cost of a jet in full, so our first recommendation is to get a personal loan.
+Very few people can afford the cost of a jet in full, so it’s possible that you’ll have to borrow money.

 With a personal loan, you can borrow money from a bank or credit union to pay for the jet upfront, then repay the loan over time.
 However, getting a personal loan for a private jet is much more difficult than getting one for a new car.
 Even the cheapest private jets can cost millions of dollars, and only select lenders will approve a loan for that much money.

-If you approach a bank for a private jet loan, make sure you have a great credit score and a solid financial history.
+If you approach a bank for a private jet loan, make sure that you have a great credit score and a solid financial history.
 You can also look into getting a secured personal loan, which would require you to put down a valuable asset, such as your home.
-If you aren’t able to repay your loan, the lender would be able to legally seize your asset.
+If you can’t repay your loan, the lender would be able to legally seize your asset.